ssanthosh2k3/task-manager/README.md

-# Java Application CI/CD with Jenkins and Kubernetes
+# Java To-DO Application CI/CD with Jenkins and Kubernetes

 This project demonstrates a Continuous Integration and Continuous Deployment (CI/CD) pipeline for a Java application using Jenkins, Docker, and Kubernetes.
 The pipeline includes automated build and deployment processes, ensuring that the latest code changes are always deployed.